* AUTHOR * HISTORIAN * NOTED AUTHORITY ON PIRACY * NOVELIST * CONSULTANT TO BLACK SAILS & FIRELOCK GAMES *

 Lectured on "Piracy from Antiquity to the Present Day" on February 3, 2010, at the University of Alabama in Huntsville Osher Lifelong Learning Institute.

-Lectured on piracy past and present at the National Navy UDT-SEAL Museum, September 2009, the lecture was video-taped and is online via St. Lucie County Television (SLCTV), Florida.
+Lectured on piracy past and present at the National Navy UDT-SEAL Museum, September 2009, the lecture was video-taped and is (or was) online via St. Lucie County Television (SLCTV), Florida.

 Appeared on the "Murderous Queens, A Lost Continent, & Swashbuckling Pirates: Truth & Fiction in History" panel with authors David King, Robert A. Prather, and Robert McCammon at the Southern Kentucky Book Festival, April 19, 2008.

-Appeared on the STARZ preview show The Take, episode 108 in October 2013, on the subject of piracy past and present, in regard to the film Captain Phillips and the forthcoming Black Sails series.
+Appeared on several STARZ preview shows and videos in 2013 and 2014, including The Take, episodes 108 and 109, on the subject of piracy past and present, in regard to the film Captain Phillips and the forthcoming Black Sails series, as well as Black Sails: An Inside Look and a few trivia videos as well.
+Footage included on some of the DVD and Blu-ray extras.

 Commentator on "True Caribbean Pirates" television show and DVD, History Channel, 2006.